eldoy/pulli/docs/NOTES.md

 * Supports Socks5 (Tor proxy)

-* Does not throw exceptions, just returns status and data
+* Does not throw exceptions, just returns data, status and response headers